Human nature: Xunzi

-Mencius' view of ritual is in contrast to Xunzi, who does not view moral sense as an innate part of human nature.
-Rather, a moral sense is acquired through learning, in which one engages in and reflects upon a set of ritual practices.
-Xunzi's claim that human nature is bad, according to Ivanhoe (1994), means that humans do not have a conception of morality and therefore must acquire it through learning, lest destructive and alienating competition inevitably arises from human desire.

 Xunzi understands human nature as the basic faculties, capacities, and desires that people have from birth.
+He views it as the animalistic instincts exhibited by humans before education, which includes greed, idleness, and desires.
+He suggests that people can not get rid of these instincts, so the existence of this human nature necessitates education and cultivation of goodness.

-He argues that human nature is evil and that any goodness is the result of human activity.
+Xunzi argues that human nature is evil and that any goodness is the result of human activity.
 It is human nature to seek profit, because humans desire for sensory satisfaction.
-Xunzi states that "Now the nature of man is evil.
+He states that "Now the nature of man is evil.
 It must depend on teachers and laws to become correct and achieve propriety and righteousness and then it becomes disciplined."
 He underscores that goodness comes from the traits and habits acquired through conscious actions, which he calls artifice (偽 (wei)).
 Therefore, morality is seen as a human artifice but not as a part of human nature.
+His claim that human nature is bad, according to Ivanhoe (1994), means that humans do not have a conception of morality and therefore must acquire it through learning, lest destructive and alienating competition inevitably arises from human desire.